 Intake Coordinator/Litigation Assistant – American Civil Liberties Union of Texas (Houston, TX) / Columbia Law School

-Nina Kumar graduated with honors from the University of Florida with a double major in Political Science and Psychology.
+Nina graduated with honors from the University of Florida with a double major in Political Science and Psychology.
 As a student, Nina was the Digital Services Fellow for the City of Gainesville.
 She made government data more accessible to the public and developed a youth portal to access youth services in Gainesville.
 In Dr. Espelage’s School Violence and Victimization Lab she worked on intervention programs including training a Bystander Bot to respond to online cyber bullying.
 She also led a systematic review that studied sexual and gender-based violence in Middle Eastern and North African refugee camps.
-In the UAE, as a Clinton scholar, she focused on studying changing demographics and migration.
+In the UAE, as a Clinton Scholar, she focused on studying changing demographics and migration.
 Since graduation, she has presented her research on refugee history and international policy in conferences in Charlottesville and Madrid and she continues to study and publish with her mentor.
 As the Youth Outreach director of They See Blue, a South Asian civic organization, she created a program to mobilize voting amongst South Asian youth across the United States.
 In her spare time, Nina enjoys baking, playing the piano, Indian dancing and hiking.
-Nina will join the ACLU as a Weil Legal Innovator where she hopes to implement innovative and equitable solutions that empower citizens and communities.
 In fall 2022, Nina will enroll at Columbia Law School.

 Pro Se Toolkit Coordinator – Tahirih Justice Center (Washington, DC Area) / Columbia Law School